![]() |

 one of the judges- to "see whether a scheme might emerge which would enhance

-for a design by architects Mills Beaumont Leavey Channon which "evoked the maritime context through the use of glass cladding, lighting
+for a design by architects Mills Beaumont Leavey Channon which, believe it or not, "evoked the maritime context through the use of glass cladding, lighting

 and external water features."
 Consequently, we're told, "some of the more